bitcoin-hivemind/testnet-canonical/README.md

 + Script to generate canonical blockchain data using the hivemind-cli
 + Backups of the canonical blockchain(s)

-### To start devloping / testing (environment setup and building)
+### To start devloping / testing (environment setup and building):
-1. You may use the following guide to setup a remote node, or follow the instructions on a virtual machine / your local system [Fullnode setup guide](https://github.com/bitcoin-hivemind/hivemind/blob/master/doc/fullnode-setup.txt)
+1. You may use the following guide to setup a remote node, or follow the instructions on a virtual machine / your local system: [Fullnode setup guide](https://github.com/bitcoin-hivemind/hivemind/blob/master/doc/fullnode-setup.txt)

 2. Edit your configuration file (~/.hivemind/hivemind.conf) and append the following line
   ```